 All Things Considered

 Namecoin deserves full credit for originally solving naming on a blockchain.
-But after considering all of the above factors, it was an easy decision to move our blockchain ID registration system from Namecoin to Bitcoin.
+But after considering all of the above factors, it was an easy decision to move Blockstack's underlying blockchain from Namecoin to Bitcoin.
 In general, after our experience with running the production network we strongly believe that decentralized applications and services need to be on the largest, most secure blockchain.
 Currently, there is no other blockchain that even comes close to Bitcoin in terms of these security requirements.

 The Final Stretch

-So far, we have successfully registered over 32,000 users on the Bitcoin blockchain and have already transferred their blockchain IDs to the respective keys that owned their IDs on Namecoin.
+So far, we have successfully registered over 32,000 users on the Bitcoin blockchain and have already transferred their names to the respective keys that owned their names on Namecoin.
 At the Namecoin block 250,000 we will deprecate the u/ namespace and discontinue support for Namecoin registrations and updates.
-From that point forward all new blockchain ID registrations and profile updates will only be reflected on the Bitcoin blockchain.
+From that point forward all new name registrations and profile updates will only be reflected on the Bitcoin blockchain.

-If you want to continue managing your blockchain ID through Onename, no action is needed on your part.
-If you want to manage your blockchain ID yourself either on Bitcoin or Namecoin, we are adding a transfer tool to the Settings page on your Onename account that will let you transfer your blockchain ID to either a Bitcoin address or a Namecoin address.
-Note, though, that we will continue to support transfers to Bitcoin addresses but will discontinue support for Namecoin blockchain ID transfers at the end of December 2015.
+If you want to continue managing your names through the Onename registrar, no action is needed on your part.
+If you want to manage your name yourself either on Bitcoin or Namecoin, you can use a transfer tool on the Onename app that will let you transfer your name to either a Bitcoin address or a Namecoin address.
+Note, though, that we will continue to support transfers to Bitcoin addresses but will discontinue support for Namecoin name transfers at the end of December 2015.

 Since making the decision to migrate to Bitcoin, we have released many open-source tools and contributed them to the Blockstack community GitHub.
-Stay tuned for a follow-on post about how to use Blockstack Server for name registrations on the Bitcoin blockchain and how to deploy your own resolvers and registrars.
+Stay tuned for a follow-on post about how to use Blockstack Core for name registrations on the Bitcoin blockchain and how to deploy your own Blockstack Core nodes.

-If you're interested in the software that is empowering us to do decentralized name registration and resolution on the Bitcoin blockchain, check out Blockstack Server and give it a spin!
+If you're interested in the software that is empowering us to do decentralized name registration and resolution on top of the Bitcoin blockchain, check out Blockstack Core and give it a spin!

 * An earlier version of this post used the term Blockstore.
-This post has been edited to reflect that Blockstore's functionality was later merged into Blockstack Server.
+This post has been edited to reflect that Blockstore's functionality was later merged into Blockstack Core.